-“Vulnerability doesn’t have to equate to disaster,” said Tal Eyal, president of FS Project Management, a subsidiary of FirstService Residential.
-“Management, boards and residents can do a lot to keep people safe and to minimize property loss during a flood.
+“Vulnerability doesn’t have to equate to disaster,” says Tal Eyal, president of FirstService Project Management, a subsidiary of FirstService Residential.
+“Management, boards and residents can do a lot to keep people safe and minimize property loss during a flood.
 It’s a matter of taking what we’ve learned and applying it to all high-rises – especially in the aftermath of Superstorm Sandy, which was the most destructive storm of the 2012 Atlantic hurricane season.”

 What were those lessons?
 Eyal elaborated.
 “Before Sandy hit, a lot of buildings didn’t have emergency generators.
 When the power grid went down, it caused the fire pumps, sump pumps and water pumps to fail.
-All of the sump pumps that buildings relied on became obsolete,” he explained.
+All the sump pumps those buildings relied on became obsolete,” he explained.
 “When fire pumps don’t work, you must evacuate the building.
 When a water pump doesn’t work, you should initiate a voluntary evacuation because there will not be working plumbing above the sixth floor.
-Failure of the sump pump results in standing water and therefore, more damage to the building.
-This is why our high-rises now have generators or co-generators so that these critical systems will continue to run even if a storm disrupts power.”
+Failure of the sump pump results in standing water and thus, more damage to the building.
+That is why high-rises now have generators or co-generators so that these systems continue to run even if a storm disrupts power.”

-With that, let’s take a look at how you can minimize risks of a flood in your high-rise building – and meet the challenges of flooding, should it occur.
+With that, let’s take a look at how you can minimize the impact of a flood in your high-rise building – and meet the challenges of flooding, should it occur.

 1. Know your flood risk.